-As a part of the post-silicon-valley movement, we have concluded that large corporations can't be relied upon to produce and maintain gratifying, reliable, human-centered digital products and services.
+Joining the post-silicon-valley movement, we have concluded that large corporations can't be relied upon to design and maintain gratifying, reliable and human-centered digital services.
 The systems and incentives are often in direct conflict.

-As designers and developers, individuals and groups, we face the responsibility and opportunity to shape the current digital revolution.
-The interactions between individuals, corporations and computers are deeply affected by the problems we choose to solve and our solutions for those problems.
+As problem solvers, designers and developers, individuals and groups, we have the responsibility and opportunity to shape the digital revolution.
+The interactions between individuals, corporations, and computers are deeply affected by the problems we choose to solve and our solutions.

 Moving forward, we need to establish new ways to curb the negative impact digitalization has.
-We need to challenge the online giants that have full control the digital evolution, open up data, collaborate, stay flexible, provoke, be punk, explore and experiment, solve actual problems and create a functional, fun and lovable internet for everyone.
+We need to challenge the online giants, invent new things, open up data, collaborate, stay flexible, provoke, be punk, explore and experiment, solve actual problems and create a functional, sustainable, fun and lovable internet for everyone.

 Our work should

-- Be usable.
-If it doesn't work for the person using it – it doesn't work at all.
+- Be usable and accessible.
+If it doesn't work for the user – it doesn't work at all.

 - Not form unhealthy behavior that keeps people around for longer than they intended to.